Planning to launch your own business? Before you start building a site or telling friends, you need to start by gathering your initial funds.

 The U.S. Small Business Administration grants small business financing to qualified entrepreneurs.
 It provides numerous benefits over traditional bank loans as it has low interest rates, flexible repayment terms, and access to large capitals.

 You and your business must meet its list of criteria, though.
 The SBA doesn’t grant SBA loans to businesses with their own means of getting the money they need.
 It must fit the definition of a small business under its local laws.
+The SBA 7(a) loan program is one of the most popular small business lending options, so you might want to start checking the requirements for loan approval if you’re considering this option.

 2. Borrow Money from Your Family and Friends